 Termination of Deferral.

-A Participant may terminate further deferrals of Compensation under the Plan by filing with the Administrator an executed notice of termination of his Participation Agreement.
+A Participant may terminate further deferrals of Compensation under the Plan by filing with the Administrator an executed notice of termination of the Participation Agreement.
 Any revocations or terminations of deferrals shall be effective prospectively only.
 Participant Account balances shall not be payable to an Employee upon terminating deferrals under the Plan unless such Account balances would be otherwise payable to the Participant under the Plan.

 Selection of Investment Options by the Participant.